 - Don’t store propane cylinders or tanks inside buildings.
 Safety regulations indicate storing propane cylinders in a cool, outside setting to avoid possible explosions under excessive heat.

 - Make sure to call 811 before digging for major landscaping projects or planting new trees.
 This line will connect you with the Office of Pipeline Safety.

 - Download a copy of our Propane Safety brochure here, or call your local Ferrellgas office to request a hard copy.
 Inside you’ll find useful tips and tricks, including a step-by-step explanation of how propane makes its way from your tank to your home.

 Propane furnaces and water heaters require extra care and attention to detail.
 We recommend consulting the manufacturer’s Use and Care Manual in each of these instances before following any of these steps.

 To make sure your water heater is in great shape, you’ll want to perform a routine “flush” to get rid of any sediment that may have formed in the heater over time.
 This sediment is caused by a buildup in minerals in your water supply that hardens into sand or grit.
 Over time, this material can insulate the heating element of your water heater and decrease its effectiveness.
-To flush your water heater, we recommend following the steps outlined in this instructional video after consulting your owner’s manual or speaking to a qualified plumber.
+To flush your water heater, we recommend referring to your owner’s manual or speaking to a qualified plumber.

 For your furnace, our friends at the Propane Education and Research Council (PERC) have outlined seven steps to take to perform proper maintenance.
 We encourage you to reach out to trained professionals rather than taking these steps on yourself.
 PERC recommends the following: